djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

   8. Create a clear and concise summary for the claim processor, emphasizing key details like approved amount, claim number, and policy number.
   HIGHLIGHT ALL THE DETAILS IN NEAR FORMAT.

-  Finally, ask the claim processor, "Do they accept the claim?"
+  Finally, ask the claim processor "Whether they accept the claim?"
   Do not give next steps.

   Once a decision is made, update the claim status and send a message confirming that emails have been sent to the customer and finance team.